JakeLin/SwiftLanguageWeather/README.md

 Swift Weather
 ============

 SwiftWeather is an iOS weather app developed in Swift 2.
-The app has been kept upgrading to use the latest features of iOS and Swift language.
+The app has been actively upgrading to adopt the latest features of iOS and Swift language.

 ## Notices
 The current version is working with Xcode Version 7.
 If you are using different Xcode version, please check out the previous versions.

-If you are working on Swift 2 and Xcode 7, please checkout [xcode7 branch](https://github.com/JakeLin/SwiftWeather/tree/xcode7).

-## Version 2.1
+## Version 3
-This is version
+This version has been upgraded to support iOS 9 only using Swift 2.

 There are two major version for the app released before.